Straightforward tax advice for offshore oil and gas contractors

 If you are a UK resident working offshore in the UK sector of the Continental Shelf, you are liable to pay UK tax, along with National Insurance.

-I’m a non-resident worker, what about me?
+I’m a non-resident worker.
+What about me?

 If you are registered as a resident in a country holding a DTA with the UK, you must check your country’s treaty for the specific terms of the agreement.

-The vast majority of DTA’s include the designated UK sector of the Continental Shelf in their definition of the UK.
+The vast majority of DTAs include the designated UK sector of the Continental Shelf in their definition of the UK.
 However, some do not, and in these instances, a contractor is not regarded as working within the UK.

 Still feeling unsure about your tax obligations?

-Here at One Two One, our specialist accountants can utilise their extensive knowledge and experience to assist you with your tax compliance as an offshore contractor in the oil and gas industries.
+Here at One Two One, our specialist accountants utilise their extensive knowledge and experience to assist with offshore tax compliance for contractors in the oil and gas industries.
+Looking for professional guidance?
+Contact us today to get the ball rolling.

 Latest news & updates